 If you have a medical emergency, call the Campus Safety Emergency Line at 315-859-4000 for HCEMS (Hamilton College Emergency Medical Service).

-If I am not feeling well, but it is not an emergency, what should I do?
+If I am not feeling well after hours, but it is not an emergency, what should I do?

-If you are not feeling well and the health center is closed, and you need medical attention, you can go to one of two urgent care facilities: Faxton Urgent Care, Slocum Dickson Urgent Care.
+If you are not feeling well and the health center is closed, and you need medical attention, you can go to one of four urgent care facilities: Slocum Dickson Urgent Care, Primary Urgent Care, and WellNow Urgent Care.
 There are also two local hospitals: Faxton-St. Luke's, and St. Elizabeth's.

 Is there an office fee to be seen at the health center?